 (b) Set maximum driver demand for a full load acceleration starting from the initial speed condition and applying the respective constant road gradient as specified in Table 17.
 The test run shall be stopped 30 seconds after the vehicle speed is no longer increasing to values above the already observed maximum during the test.

-(c) Record hybrid system speed and torque values at the wheel hub (HILS chassis model output signals in accordance with paragraph A.9.7.3.) with 100Hz to calculate Psys_HILS from the wheel speed and wheel hub (drive) torque.
+(c) Record hybrid system rotational speed and torque values at the wheel hub (HILS chassis model output signals in accordance with paragraph A.9.7.3.) with 100Hz to calculate Psys_HILS from the wheel speed and wheel hub (drive) torque.

 (d) Repeat (a), (b), (c) for all test runs specified in Table 17.
 All deviations from Table 17 conditions shall be reported to the type approval and certification authority along with all appropriate information for justification therefore.